 Organizers with the Rochester chapter of Communities Organizing Latine Power and Action (COPAL) say they were notified minutes after the restaurant workers were detained.

-COPAL and other advocates protested ICE action Thursday in at the Peace Plaza in downtown Rochester near where other ICE actions have taken place, according to COPAL’s Director of Organizing Ryan Perez.
+COPAL and other advocates protested ICE action Thursday at Peace Plaza in downtown Rochester near where other ICE actions have taken place, according to COPAL’s Director of Organizing Ryan Perez.

-Perez said the group has heard of others detained in town in recent days, including someone apprehended at their apartment by federal agents posing as a food delivery service and ICE personnel going into a hotel Thursday morning that also acts as a hospice.
+Perez said the group has heard of others detained in town in recent days, including someone apprehended at their apartment by federal agents posing as a food delivery service, and ICE personnel going into a hotel that also acts as a hospice Thursday morning.